Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 What are other BU falcons?

-Even the authors who are interested in this "reusable" hype have neither the audacity nor the stupidity to declare about the BU Falcons, only about the BU of the first stage ...
+Even the authors of this "reusable" hype have neither the audacity nor the stupidity to declare used Falcons, only used first stages...

 1. +2